nopnop2002/esp-idf-scp-client/README.md

 https://github.com/nopnop2002/esp-idf-ssh-client

 You can use scp and ssh to do heavy processing that esp32 alone cannot.
+For example, image processing:
+- Copy file from esp32 to remote using scp-put.
-- Execute server-side command with ssh.
+- Execute remote command using ssh-client.
-- Output the processing result to a file.
+- The processing result is redirected to a file.
-- Copy file from server using scp-get.
+- Copy file from remote to esp32 using scp-get.